fadeevab/python-3-simple-server-with-header-manipulations/README.md

-# python-3-simple-server

-Simple Python 3 server to experiment with header manipulations, e.g. `Set-Cookie`, `Origin`, and `Host` in the current example.
+Simple Python 3 server with header manipulations, e.g. `Set-Cookie`, `Origin`, and `Host` in the current example.

 ## How-To Use